The Richest Man in Babylon: 7 Rules For Financial Success

 The primary lesson comes from Arkad, the proclaimed richest man in Babylon.
 At the bequest of the King, Arkad shares his “seven cures to a lean purse” so that both individuals and society as a whole can reap the benefits of fiscal growth.

 Even in his example of those who are paying off debt, he still advocates setting aside this one-tenth.
 If you want to save money for your future, you must begin by consistently setting aside part of your earnings today.

-- Make thy gold multiply.
-Your wealth should extend beyond your income.
+This lesson is simple: Your wealth should extend beyond your income.
 Put your money to work by making smart investments and taking advantage of time and compounding interest.

 Here, the book encourages the protection of principle from loss.
-It is easy to criticize this idea, as most of us feel that investment vehicles that have the potential to lose value, such as stocks, are essentials part of a balanced portfolio.
+It is easy to criticize this idea, as most of us feel that investment vehicles that have the potential to lose value, such as stocks, are an essential part of a balanced portfolio.

 The book’s other main lesson is the “five laws of gold” that Arkad teaches his son.
 The first three laws list ways to build wealth and are fairly repetitious with the above principles.
 Namely, the laws mandate paying yourself first, investing your money well, and making informed investment decisions.

-Why you should read The Richest Man in Babylon?
+Why You Should Read The Richest Man In Babylon?

-Although the book can often feel simplistic and repetitive, the advice about earning and savings are sound.
+Although the book can often feel simplistic and repetitive, the advice about earning and savings is sound.
 By its nature, a book that is set in the days well before banks and organized markets is going to be sparse on details.
 This is not the book to read if you are looking for a how-to guide or specific techniques.
 Rather, this is a book that takes a theoretical approach to examining personal monetary policy.

-It would also be a particularly pertinent book for those that may feel overwhelmed by all the recent market turmoil.
+It would also be a particularly pertinent book for those who may feel overwhelmed by all the recent market turmoil.
 If this book accomplishes anything, it demonstrates that the fundamental truths to wealth building are still applicable today.